 - MUE 210 Involves the study, preparation, and performance of - MUE 310 representative band literature.
-Emphasizes the techniques of good MUE 410 ensemble playing, including tone quality, intonation, balance, and - Including tone quality, including tone quality, intonation, balance, and phrasing.
+Emphasizes the techniques of good MUE 410 ensemble playing, including tone quality, intonation, balance, and phrasing.
 Small ensembles (brass, woodwinds) are chosen from this group.
-Activity course.
-Prerequisite: Audition.
-Select the appropriate 100, 200, 300, or 400 numbering based upon class level.
-The 100-, 200-, and 300-level courses may be repeated for credit one time.
-The 400-level courses may be repeated for credit three times. - MUE 120Concert ChoirMUE 220Involves select singers performing choral literature whileMUE 320representing the University at major events.
-Emphasizes vocalMUE 420technique required to perform a variety of master works from alltime periods.
 Activity course.
 Prerequisite: Audition.
 Select the appropriate 100, 200, 300, or 400 numbering based upon class level.
 The 100-, 200-, and 300-level courses may be repeated for credit one time.
 The 400-level courses may be repeated for credit three times.